-Police seek attacker who kicked Asian man in head in Harlem
+Police seek attacker who kicked Chinese American man in head

-NEW YORK (AP) — A 61-year-old Asian man was attacked by a man who kicked him repeatedly in the head in East Harlem, police said.
+NEW YORK (AP) — A 61-year-old Chinese American man was attacked by a man who kicked him repeatedly in the head in East Harlem, police said.

 The man was collecting cans when he was attacked from behind, knocked to the ground and kicked in the head shortly after 8 p.m.
 Friday.
 He was taken to Harlem Hospital in critical but stable condition, police said.